mltframework/mlt_web/developers/Framework.md

 deinterlacers, resamplers and field normalizers) to the loaded content - these filters ensure that the consumer gets what it asks for.

-The default consumer is "sdl".
-The combination of loader and sdl will provide a media player.
+The default consumer is "sdl2".
+The combination of loader and sdl2 will provide a media player.

 In this example, we connect the producer and then start the consumer.
 We